Mtillmann/mtillmann.github.io/posts/installing-ubuntu-server-on-wd-pr2100-in-2024.md

 To avoid having to reboot immediately after inserting the line above, you can run `sudo systemctl restart wdhwd.service` manually.

-# Bonus: Installing Wifi Stick
+## Bonus: Installing Wifi Stick

+> DO THIS WHILE YOUR MACHINE IS STILL CONNECTED TO THE NETWORK VIA CABLE

 To enable your PR2100 to connect to wifi, you'll need a wifi stick that works with linux.
 Once you have one, follow these steps: